MatviyRoman/Prestashop-Snippets-for-Visual-Studio-Code/README.md

 -   p:sqlAffectedRows => SQL returns the number of lines impacted by the latest UPDATE or DELETE query
 -   p:sqlGetMsgError => SQL returns the latest error message, if the query has failed
 -   p:sqlGetNumberError => SQL returns the latest error number, if the query has failed
+-   p:sqlEscape => SQL Sanitize data which will be injected into SQL query
+-   p:sqlNumRows => SQL Get the number of rows in a result

 ### Configuration storage service